aphalo/ggpmisc/README.md

 Several extensions formerly included in package ‘ggpmisc’ before version 0.4.0 were migrated to package ‘ggpp’.
-They are still available when ‘ggpmisc’ is loaded, but the documentation needs now resides in the new package ‘**ggpp**’. [![cran version](https://www.r-pkg.org/badges/version/ggpp)](https://cran.r-project.org/package=ggpp)
+They are still available when ‘ggpmisc’ is loaded, but the documentation now resides in the new package ‘**ggpp**’. [![cran version](https://www.r-pkg.org/badges/version/ggpp)](https://cran.r-project.org/package=ggpp)
 <a href="https://docs.r4photobiology.info/ggpp/"><img src="https://img.shields.io/badge/documentation-ggpp-informational.svg" alt="" /></a>

-Functions for the manipulation of layers in ggplot objects, together with statistics and geometries useful for debugging extensions to package ‘ggplot2’, included in pacakge ‘ggpmisc’ before version 0.3.0 are now in package ‘**gginnards**’. [![cran version](https://www.r-pkg.org/badges/version/gginnards)](https://cran.r-project.org/package=gginnards)
+Functions for the manipulation of layers in ggplot objects, together with statistics and geometries useful for debugging extensions to package ‘ggplot2’, included in package ‘ggpmisc’ before version 0.3.0 are now in package ‘**gginnards**’. [![cran version](https://www.r-pkg.org/badges/version/gginnards)](https://cran.r-project.org/package=gginnards)
 <a href="https://docs.r4photobiology.info/gginnards/"><img src="https://img.shields.io/badge/documentation-gginnards-informational.svg" alt="" /></a>